ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 DESIGN CONSIDERATIONS

-* Define a new AIF specific data model, as loosely aligned with the data model AIF-OSCORE-GROUPCOMM defined in Section 3 {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* Define a new AIF specific data model, as loosely aligned with the data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

    - The overall scope is an array of scope entries, each as a pair (Toid, Tperm).

    - Toid is a text string, i.e. a wildcard pattern against which group names can be matched.

    - Tperm is a set of specific permissions encoded as a bitmap, applied to groups whose name matches with the wildcard pattern.

 * A valid Access Token should always allow to at least retrieve the list of existing group configurations.

 * An Administrator authorized to create a group, should later be able to perform any possible operation on it.

 * An Administrator can be authorized to perform selected operations on a group earlier created by a different Administrator, still barring the group name matching with the wildcard pattern.

 \]